TMD or Temporomandibular Disorder

 - Open your mouth wider until you feel the joint move.

 If experience any clicking, popping, or discomfort during this test, you may have TMJ disorder.
 Of course we can help confirm this diagnosis for you.

 If you don’t have any of these TMD symptoms, let’s keep it that way!
 There are some simple things you can do at home or work to prevent TMD from occurring in your jaw joints:

 If you are suffering from constant unexplained headaches, the problem may be with your TMJ muscles.
-Call Carrollton cosmetic dentist Dr. Melissa Rodriguez today for a TMD consultation.
+Call, text, or email our cosmetic dentist at The Carrollton Dentist for a TMD consultation.